Treatment and home remedies for ED

 Two small incisions that are not easily noticeable will be made on the man’s penis to implant the prostheses.
 Because the incisions are usually hidden, other people may not notice the implant.

 Low testosterone levels can complicate or contribute to ED.
-Testosterone replacement therapy may be given alongside medications or other treatment strategies in people with ED who have low testosterone.
+Testosterone replacement therapy may be given alongside medications or other treatment strategies for people with ED who have low testosterone.

 Lifestyle and home remedies for erectile dysfunction